EGPostema/DrawerDissect/README.md

 #### Option C: Use Open-Source Models with Our Training Data

 Many **free, open-source** AI models exist for image processing and transcription.
-While we don’t currently support these architectures, you’re welcome to modify our code to integrate open-source alternatives!
+While we don’t currently support these architectures, users are welcome to modify our code to integrate open-source alternatives.
+Note that open source models may have specific hardware/software requirements for GPU support.

 **Possible Free Alternatives**